-Sunlight can deactivate vaccines resulting in inadequate protection; it can also reduce effective treatment by rendering antibiotics ineffective.
-When using these in your animals, make sure you read the label and store them properly.
+Sunlight deactivates vaccines and can render antibiotics ineffective, causing inadequate protection or treatment when used in your animals; make sure you read the label and store properly.
 Vaccines and medicines that need to be refrigerated are susceptible to changes in temperature and may not be effective if they get too warm (greater than 46 degrees Fahrenheit) or too cold/frozen (less than 36 degrees Fahrenheit); monitoring your refrigerator at least monthly can help ensure the products are adequately stored.
 Work with your veterinarian to teach proper handling procedures to all people who routinely deal with vaccines and medicine and restrict access to only trained personnel.
-The photo depicts a refrigerator with a thermometer- purchased for less than \$3 at a large retail store (photo courtesy of DB Weddle, ISU).
+The photo depicts a refrigerator on a dairy farm with a thermometerpurchased for less than \$3 at a large retail store (photo courtesy of DB Weddle, ISU).